CBEP-SoCB-Details/Portland-SLR/Analysis/SLR_Recent_Trends.md

 #> 1        75     0.843         14      0.157
 ```

-So, the slope for the most recent 20 20 year period is lower than 13 of
+So, the slope for the most recent twenty 20 year period is lower than 13
-the other 20 20 year periods in the historic record.
+of the other 20 year periods in the historic record.
 Hardly a strong
 case to be made that SLR is accelerating.
 We can view that graphically
 too.